jyn514/flower/README.md

 note that post-processors are *not* allowed to have frontmatter. they work on each page, one at a time, and cannot be configured. any configuration logic (such as postprocessor ordering) goes in your code, not in the meta-build system.

+TODO: this example works but API for even slightly more complicated things is not implemented

 <!--
 the only configuration allowed is to tell the build system which files are post-processors.